 I think about these four points a lot, almost like a koan.
 They provide a helpful anchor as I try to distill a large amount of theory into tools I can apply to the problems I’m familiar with.

-“A problem is sparse if each constraint function depends on only a small number of the variables”
+- “A problem is sparse if each constraint function depends on only a small number of the variables”

-“Like least-squares or linear programming, there are very effective algorithms that can reliably and efficiently solve even large convex problems”, which would explain why gradient descent is a tool we use
+- “Like least-squares or linear programming, there are very effective algorithms that can reliably and efficiently solve even large convex problems”, which would explain why gradient descent is a tool we use

-Regularization is when “extra terms are added to the cost function”
+- Regularization is when “extra terms are added to the cost function”

-“If the problem is sparse, or has some other exploitable structure, we can often solve problems with tens or hundreds of thousands of variables and constraint”, so it would seem performance is another motivation for regularization
+- “If the problem is sparse, or has some other exploitable structure, we can often solve problems with tens or hundreds of thousands of variables and constraint”, so it would seem performance is another motivation for regularization

 Rorasa’s blog states “Norm may come in many forms and many names, including these popular name: Euclidean distance, Mean-squared Error, etc … Because the lack of l0-norm’s mathematical representation, l0-minimisation is regarded by computer scientist as an NP-hard problem, simply says that it’s too complex and almost impossible to solve.
 In many case, l0-minimisation problem is relaxed to be higher-order norm problem such as l1-minimisation and l2-minimisation.”

-L1 regularization “penalizes weights in proportion to the sum of the absolute values of the weights.
+- L1 regularization “penalizes weights in proportion to the sum of the absolute values of the weights.
 In models relying on sparse features, L1 regularization helps drive the weights of irrelevant or barely relevant features to exactly 0”

-L2 regularization “penalizes weights in proportion to the sum of the squares of the weights.
+- L2 regularization “penalizes weights in proportion to the sum of the squares of the weights.
 L2 regularization helps drive outlier weights (those with high positive or low negative values) closer to 0 but not quite to 0”

 Note the glossary defines logistic regression as a classification model, which is weird since it has “regression” in the name.
 I suspect this is explained by “You can interpret the value between 0 and 1 in either of the following two ways: … a binary classification problem … As a value to be compared against a classification threshold …”

 y = 1 / 1 + e ^ - 𝞼 where 𝞼 is our usual linear equation.
 I suppose we’re transforming the linear output into a logistic form.